 Natasha Trethewey served two terms as the 19th Poet Laureate of the United States (2012-2014).
 She is the author of five collections of poetry, including Native Guard (2006)—for which she was awarded the 2007 Pulitzer Prize—and, most recently, Monument: Poems New and Selected (2018); a book of non-fiction, Beyond Katrina: A Meditation on the Mississippi Gulf Coast (2010); and a memoir, Memorial Drive (2020) an instant New York Times Bestseller.
 She is the recipient of fellowships from the Academy of American Poets, the National Endowment for the Arts, the Guggenheim Foundation, the Rockefeller Foundation, the Beinecke Library at Yale, and the Radcliffe Institute for Advanced Study at Harvard.
-In 2013 she was inducted into the American Academy of Arts and Sciences and the American Academy of Arts and Letters, and the American Philosophical Society.
+She is a fellow of both the American Academy of Arts and Sciences and the American Academy of Arts and Letters, and the American Philosophical Society.
 In 2017 she received the Heinz Award for Arts and Humanities.
 A Chancellor of the Academy of American Poets since 2019, Trethewey was awarded the 2020 Rebekah Johnson Bobbitt Prize in Poetry for Lifetime Achievement from the Library of Congress.